bobmonsour/11tybundle.dev/content/about/about.md

 Here's what we've done:

-- ~~A new Showcase section featuring screenshots of sites built with Eleventy~~ Not quite ready!
+- A new [showcase](/showcase/) section featuring screenshots of sites built with Eleventy
 - An Author spotlight on the homepage highlighting voices from across the community.
 - Dates appear alongside external links to show how recent the content is—especially on pages we know from feedback are used for reference and learning.
 - More detailed author profiles include descriptions, favicons, and social links.